Photo by Choo Yut Shing via Foter.com

 The effect is unusual yet pleasing to the eye, with the odd jutting corners providing space for lush roof gardens, sky terraces and large balconies with cascading greenery.

 It’s certainly unlike anything you’ve seen before in Singapore.
-But this was designed by German architect Ole Scheeren, known for conceptualising some of the world’s most head-turning buildings, like the CCTV headquarters in Beijing.
+This was designed by German architect Ole Scheeren, known for conceptualising some of the world’s most head-turning buildings, like the CCTV headquarters in Beijing.

 Scheeren’s plan was to break away from the usual form of the skyscraper.
 So he turned the vertical into the horizontal, breaking a building into blocks and rotating them at different angles such that each block would have privacy and a different view.